primeroIMS/primero/jmeter/README.md

-You will need to find where the `CMDRunner.jar` library is installed on your system and replace that path, as well as get the time stamp for the latest JMeter test run to know which jtl file to use.
+You will need to find where the `CMDRunner.jar` library is installed on your system and replace that path, as well as get the time stamp for the latest JMeter test run to know which JTL file to use.

+### Using the plot.sh script

+This script will plot the average response time for each page for two different test runs, side-by-side.
+Just pass the script the path to the two JTL files you want to compare.
+You might have to specify the path of the JMeter Plugins `CMDRunner.jar` library with the `CMD_RUNNER_JAR` envvar.